antoniotirello/phpDemo/README.md

 # phpDemo

-Clone in a directory and from there execute `docker-compose up` Open your browser and go to `localhosy`
+Clone in a directory and from there execute `docker-compose up`.

+Open your browser and go to `localhosy`